Food for Thought

 It’s not a surprise that lollies and soft drinks are not so great for your dental health (not to mention health in general).
 Tooth decay begins when the bacteria in your mouth breaks down sugar and produces acid which attacks the teeth, weakening the enamel and leaving those teeth vulnerable to cavities and decay.
 So how can you enjoy a treat (or two) and keep your teeth top of their game?
 For starters, eat sugar in moderation and if you do decide to indulge, try to keep it to meal times.
 Rinse your mouth with water post-indulgence to minimise any trace of lingering sugar, and check in with your dentist twice a year.
 You see, plaque is a stubborn little beast.
 It starts building up after every meal and if not brushed away regularly, harbours bacteria that erode tooth enamel, causing cavities.
 While good dental hygiene is the best first defence, regular dental check-ups will ensure your teeth are strong and healthy for many food-savouring years to come.

 What should you do next?
 Find your nearest nib Dental Care centre and make an appointment today.
-With numerous locations offering a comprehensive range of services, you’re guaranteed to find the exceptional care and expertise you deserve.
+With numerous locations offering a comprehensive range of services, it’s easy to find the exceptional care and expertise you (and your children) deserve.